PlusOne/hmac-file-server/README.md

 Ensure that the specified mount point is writable and has sufficient space for the ISO size.

 ## Running the Server

-To build and run the HMAC File Server, follow these steps:

 1. **Build the Server:**